Scroll to top

 Lower-Risk Areas

-• Gulshan 1 and 2: Primary diplomatic and expatriate area, higher security presence following 2016 attack
+• Gulshan 1 and 2: Primary diplomatic and expatriate area with significantly enhanced security following the 2016 attack.
+Higher checkpoints and venue security than the rest of the city.

-• Baridhara DOHS: Military housing development, high-security residential zone used by senior diplomats
+• Baridhara DOHS: Military housing development used by senior diplomats and NGO leaders; high-security residential zone.

 Elevated-Risk Areas

-• Old Dhaka: Congested, difficult emergency access, higher petty crime risk
+• Old Dhaka: Congested, limited emergency vehicle access, higher petty crime and crowd risk.

-• Motijheel during political events: Central business district affected by hartals and demonstrations
+• Motijheel during political events: Central business district is a focal point for demonstrations and hartals.

-• Any location during hartal: Movement restrictions can strand personnel with minimal warning
+• Any location during an active hartal: Movement restrictions can strand personnel across all districts with limited warning.

 Quick Reference